kallsu/dotnetconfthailand2025/README.md

 ## Code

+The following bullet points describes the focus point of the project.

  * In order to find all the piece of the code used and explained in the session, search the string `#GGO-CASE`
+ * OpenAPI file is visible under URL `http://<HOST>/openapi/v1.json`